MFAP-1/rock-paper-scissors/README.md

 # Rock, Paper, Scissors GAME

-...
-IN PROGRESS...
+## About the game

-This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).

 ## Rules

-If the player wins, they gain 1 point.
+If the player wins, they gain one point.
 If the computer wins, the player loses one point.

 - Paper beats Rock
 - Rock beats Scissors
 - Scissors beats Paper

+## Play it now!

+Just follow the live link: <a href="/">Play rock-papper-scissors</a>.